 The Master of Science in Computer Science at UMSL prepares students for rewarding careers related to computer science or solidifies the knowledge and offers advancement of those already working in a related field.
 Admission is open to applicants with some computing-related coursework, training, and/or experience.
 Others can still transition into the program – review this page for more information and contact the program director for additional guidance.

 Applicants apply through and must meet the Graduate School requirements plus the following additional departmental GPA and foundation requirements.
-Those admitted, for whom we could not determine some foundations or with GPA deficiencies, can be admitted with restrictions.
+Applicants for whom we could not determine some foundations or with GPA deficiencies, can be admitted with restrictions.
+If you face some deficiencies, or were admitted with restrictions, see the guide or reach out to the program director.

-Applicants with relevant full-time training and/or experience can apply for up to 6 proficiency transfer credits toward the degree in CMP SCI 5991, regardless of their undergraduate degree.
+Applicants with relevant full-time training and/or experience beyond a BS degree can apply for up to 6 proficiency transfer credits toward the degree in CMP SCI 5991 regardless of their undergraduate degree.

 The Master of Science in Computer Science at UMSL prepares students for rewarding careers related to computer science or solidifies the knowledge and offers advancement of those already working in a related field.
 Admission is open to applicants with some computing-related coursework, training, and/or experience.
 Others can still transition into the program – review this page for more information and contact the program director for additional guidance.

-Applicants with relevant full-time training and/or experience can apply for up to 6 proficiency transfer credits toward the degree in CMP SCI 5991, regardless of their undergraduate degree.
+Applicants with relevant full-time training and/or experience after their BS degree can apply for up to 6 proficiency transfer credits toward the degree in CMP SCI 5991, regardless of their undergraduate degree.

 GPA